gstanden/orabuntu-lxc/README.md

 is required for both Ubuntu Linux and Oracle Linux.
 The steps (1), (2), (3) below are required for all installs whether on physical host or VM.

+Note that if an OS is being installed in preparation for use with Orabuntu-LXC both Oracle Linux and Ubuntu Linux OS installers have options for creating the install user "ubuntu" with admin sudo privileges.

 (1) Create Required User Account

 On Oracle Linux create this account as follows using the script provided with Orabuntu-LXC: